ellereeeee/blog-posts/2018-01-16 The Beginner's Guide to ReactJS part 7.md

       })
     }
 ```

-Get our error (our state) at the beginning of the render method like this:
+Get our error in the state at the beginning of the render method like this:

 ```
   const {error} = this.state